Hair Dryer for Drying Nails — Genius Hack or Bad Idea?

 💡 Pro tip: Use devices designed for your polish type for best results.

-Can I use my hair dryer to dry gel nails?
+Can you use a hair dryer to dry gel nail polish?

 Pillar Article: Top 10 Dryer for Nails Picks Ranked by Speed and Shine